 If you’re not already tracking the time you spend on the tasks you perform for your clients, it’s time to start.
 TSheets is a great place to start.
-It’s made by QuickBooks and if you’re just using it for yourself it’s completely free.
+QuickBooks make it, and if you’re using it for yourself, it’s completely free.

 Track your hours for a month to get a baseline for how long things actually take you.
 From there we can make sure you’re charging enough to pay yourself a decent wage.